hugotseixas/forest-agri-conversion/README.md

 The project also contains a configuration file in the "./conf" folder.
 You should check this file before start running the scripts to set the  options in the most suitable way to reproduce the methodology.

+## Known issues

+* When searching the googledrive files exported by GEE, it may not find all files in the driver folder, specially with a big number a files (avoid setting the tile_dim option lower than 1536 in the config.R file).
+This is an open issue that have not been addressed yet in the *googledrive* package.
+It seems that the problem is related to google itself.
+You can read about the issue here: https://github.com/tidyverse/googledrive/issues/288.
+In an attempt to avoid this problem, the code repeats the drive_ls functions some times and get the distinct files it have found, but this may not work every time.
+If you have problems downloading the files, please download them manually and extract the files altogether in the folder called "./data/raw_raster_tiles".

+* When running the 02_extract_mask.R, you may see an error being raised, something like "Error in (function (x) : attempt to apply non-function".
+This is a known issue, however the reasons for it are still unknown.
+You can ignore these error calls.
+Here is some links about this issue: https://github.com/rspatial/terra/issues/30 and https://github.com/sneumann/xcms/issues/288

 -----